When you first start the program, you should be welcomed with this window:

-Note that you can also merge all results to remove duplicates checking the “Merge results” option at the bottom of the window.
-It is useful if you browse from sites than mirror each others, while still having their own uploaders.
+Note that you can also merge all results to remove duplicates by checking the "Merge results" option at the bottom of the window.
+It is useful if you browse from sites that mirror each other, while still having their uploaders.

 To log into a source using an account, just enter your credentials in the "Credentials" tab of the Source Settings window: